Arizona is home to hundreds of ghost towns, with estimates suggesting as many as 300 throughout the state — depending on how you define “ghost.”

 Nearest town: Phoenix (45 minutes)

 Today, you can still see most of the jail, which is now a museum.
-(Nearby is a tree where they used to handcuff prisoners before it was built.)
+Nearby is a tree where they used to handcuff prisoners before the jail was built.
 There’s also an old general store, hospital, school, and cemetery.
 Bring water and have plenty of gas as there are no amenities on site.

 5. Agua Caliente